mikjee/catalyst-js/docs/README.md

 ## What is it?

-Catalyst makes state management easier by using Javascript proxies.
+Catalyst makes state management awesome by using [ES6 proxies](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy).
 It facilitates reactive access to a central state store (object), and allows validation and keeping track of all updates to it.
-Catalyst also enables distributing parts of the state to overlapping or separate concerns, while maintaining a common history.
+Catalyst also enables distributing parts of the state to separate concerns, while maintaining a common history.

 ## Features